 Specific examples of dual diagnosis include alcoholism and depression, opioid addiction and PTSD, prescription drug addiction and anxiety, and meth addiction and psychosis.
 Unfortunately, many people who are suffering from a dual diagnosis only receive treatment for one of the two co-existing conditions and it is difficult to fully heal if only one half of the problem is being addressed.

-Living with a dual diagnosis may seem like a lot to understand and overcome.
-At BOLD Health, we want you to know that there is hope for improvement and a healthier, more peaceful life.
-We’re here to help you, whenever you need us.
+Navigating life with a dual diagnosis can appear overwhelming and challenging to comprehend.
+However, at BOLD Health, we want to assure you that there is real hope for positive change and a path to a healthier, more serene life.
+We are here to support and assist you whenever you need us.